Maxwell1447/ERRANT-fr/README.md

 # Overview

-The main aim of ERRANT is to automatically annotate parallel English sentences with error type information.
+The main aim of ERRANT is to automatically annotate parallel English/French sentences with error type information.
 Specifically, given an original and corrected sentence pair, ERRANT will extract the edits that transform the former to the latter and classify them according to a rule-based error type framework.
 This can be used to standardise parallel datasets or facilitate detailed error type evaluation.
 Annotated output files are in M2 format and an evaluation script is provided.

 ### Example:
 **Original**: This are gramamtical sentence .